jboss-developer/jboss-eap-quickstarts/jts/README.md

 The application will be running at the following URL: <http://localhost:8080/jboss-jts-application-component-1/>.

-When you enter a name and click to "Add" that customer, you will see the following in the application server 1 console:
+When you enter a name and click to `Add` that customer, you will see the following in the application server 1 console:

     INFO  [org.hibernate.hql.internal.QueryTranslatorFactoryInitiator] (default task-2) HHH000397: Using ASTQueryTranslatorFactory
     INFO  [org.jboss.ejb.client] (default task-4) JBoss EJB Client version 2.1.4.Final-redhat-1